Cyan Worlds

-Cyan, Inc., also known as Cyan Worlds, Inc., is an American video game developer.
-Founded as Cyan Productions by brothers Rand and Robyn Miller in 1987, the company is best known as the creator of the Myst series.
-The company is located in Mead, Washington, just outside Spokane.
+Cyan, Inc., doing business as Cyan Worlds, is an American video game developer and publisher based in Mead, Washington.
+Founded by brothers Rand and Robyn Miller in 1987, the company created the Myst series.

 Myst became the best-selling PC game ever made when it was released in 1993, and remained so for several years afterwards.
 It spawned several sequels, including Riven and the massively multiplayer online adventure Myst Online: Uru Live.
 Before Myst, the company created children's games such as The Manhole.
-In 2016, they released the Kickstarter-funded game Obduction.
+In 2016, they released the Kickstarter-funded game Obduction and in 2023, they released Firmament, also funded with Kickstarter.

+As of 2024, Cyan is the oldest surviving independent game studio in the United States.

 History

-Pre-Myst
+Pre-Myst (1987–1992)

 Cyan was founded in 1987 by brothers Rand and Robyn Miller, operating out of their parents' basement in their Spokane, Washington home.
 Rand had been programming games as a junior high school student in the 1980s, while Robyn studied music and arts in high school.
 The two found a common ground through the Macintosh Hypercard development program which allowed them to mix their talents together.
 Cyan originally produced adventure games for children.
 The company's early titles, The Manhole (1988), Cosmic Osmo and the Worlds Beyond the Mackerel (1989) and Spelunx (1991) were whimsical fantasy adventures for a young audience.
 The games offered numerous graphical screens with puzzles, mini-games and activities.
 Some of these titles were early forays of Cyan into both construction of interactive worlds using HyperCard and the CD-ROM medium, both of which would later be used for Myst.